Maatary/haskell-no-project/ReadMe.md

 # Overview

-This project is an introductory work on understanding  how to compile haskell code and how the fundemantal of the haskell packaging system works.
+This project is an introductory work on understanding  how to compile haskell code and how the fundamental of the haskell packaging system works.
 It is part of [my overall haskell learning journey project](https://github.com/Maatary/haskell-from-first-principles).

-# Appraoch
+# Approach

 It starts first with explaining how a simple haskell project that does not involve any external dependencies get compiled to produce an executable, and such without resorting to the use of the haskell packaging system.

-Next, in order to start explaining the fundamental of the haskell packaging system, it showcase how to compile a haskell project that use external dependencies, yet still, without resorting to the use of the  haskell packaging ststem.
+Next, in order to start explaining the fundamental of the haskell packaging system, it showcase how to compile a haskell project that use external dependencies, yet still, without resorting to the use of the haskell packaging system.

-Finally, the fundementals of the haskell packaging system is explained.
+Finally, the fundamentals of the haskell packaging system is explained.